How Queensryche Rebounded From a Disappointing Debut

-The group's four-song disc had already received a rave review from the respected U.K. heavy-metal magazine Kerrang!, paving the way to a recording contract with the American office of British major EMI.
-On Sept.
-7, 1984, the release of The Warning followed a rookie U.S. tour in the waning months of 1983.
+The group's four-song disc had already received a rave review from Kerrang!, paving the way to a recording contract with the American office of British major EMI.
+The release of The Warning on Sept.
+7, 1984 followed a rookie U.S. tour in the waning months of 1983.
 By then, guitarists Chris DeGarmo and Michael Wilton, bassist Eddie Jackson and drummer Scott Rockenfield had completed Queensryche's initial lineup when singer Geoff Tate agreed to join in full after the EP took off.

 Watch Queensryche's 'Warning' Video